 The project relies on a multidisciplinary founding team with successful entrepreneurial experience, composed of CEO Massimo Bocchi and Roberto Guerrieri, founder of Silicon Biosystem, sold to Menarini, and inventor of the fingerprint technology acquired by Apple.
 CellPly is in the most advanced area of development in oncology: immunotherapy, which is destined to profoundly change the therapy and treatment of tumors in the coming years.

-The solution proposed by CellPly protects on one hand the research investments of pharmaceutical companies, on the other hand the health of patients: "We want to offer to biotech and pharma companies and clinics developing new cell therapies a tool able to reduce development time, costs and risks - explains CEO Massimo Bocchi.
+The solution proposed by CellPly protects on one hand, the research investments of pharmaceutical companies and on the other hand the health of patients.
+"We want to offer to biotech and pharma companies and clinics developing new cell therapies a tool able to reduce development time, costs and risks - explains CEO Massimo Bocchi.
 We have developed a complex and automated analytical tool, with a technological core represented by a microfluidic device in which single live immune cells can interact with tumor cells in thousands of microstructures, allowing us to observe their function and behavior in a biologically relevant context.
 This allows us to analyze each cell therapy batch in detail by observing subpopulations of immune cells, identifying samples containing a greater number of active and effective cells and thus speeding up the processes of discovery and development of new cell therapies.
-The goal is to create a "Cell Pass", a tool that allows to monitor the functional characteristics - the so-called potency - of the product during development, production and after administration to patients.
+The goal is to create a "Cell Pass", a tool that allows the monitoring of the functional characteristics - the so-called potency - of the product during development, production and after its administration to patients.
 This is a topic of high relevance in the field of cell therapy with a potentially huge impact on the development of immuno-oncology."